How To Make Money On The Road: 40+ Ways to Make Money While Traveling

 By performing repetitive tasks like answering questions, reviewing advertisements and more, you can earn a few dollars to be paid out through Paypal or with gift cards.
 Signing up for many survey websites is recommended to maximize your earning potential.

-Sell Photos Online
+Sell Photos Online as you are traveling

 There are many different stock websites you can list your photography for sale, and each time someone purchases, you will make a commission.
 Click here to read more about selling your photography online.

-I’m assuming you speak English since you’ve made it this far, and if you like kids then teaching English online might be for you!
+If you like kids, then teaching English online might be for you!
 VIP Kid is a program where you can sign up to teach kids in other countries English via video chat.
 This is a great way to make money while traveling because it's really flexible.

-Earning potential is from $14 to $22 per hour, and you choose your own schedule, click here to learn more.
+Earning potential is from $14 to $22 per hour.
+And, you choose your own schedule.
+Click here to learn more.

 Dropshipping is a great business for travelers because it requires only a small amount of money to start up and you hold ZERO inventory.

 When a customer orders from you, you turn around and send their address and order information to the warehouse.
 They process the order and ship it to the customer, and you keep the profits.

 This is a very popular business model and has great money-making potential.
 You'd need to learn marketing and advertising to have success with dropshipping.

-Affiliate marketing is one of those passive income opportunities that require some work to get set up, but once you have everything in place you can earn money well into the future, with minimal upkeep.
+Affiliate marketing is aa passive income opportunity that requires some work to get set up.
+But, once you have everything in place you can earn money well into the future, with minimal upkeep.

 Affiliate marketing is when you recommend a product or service to someone, they purchase through your affiliate link that the brand gives you, and you make a commission off of the sale.
 It doesn’t cost the customer anything extra, and the earnings potential are almost unlimited.

-Digital products like software, courses, and even ebooks have a much higher commission percentage on average: anywhere from 20% to 70%.
+Digital products like software, courses, and ebooks have a much higher commission percentage on average.
+It can be anywhere from 20% to 70%!
 To become an affiliate marketer, skills you would need to learn include marketing and advertising.

 Website design is a highly paid and sought after skill and it’s a pretty easy one to learn.
 These days, you don’t have to learn coding or programming to build a website.

 As easy as it is, it still intimidates a lot of people, and some people just don’t have the time or care to learn.
 There are unlimited resources to learn how to build websites on WordPress and related software on YouTube.

-14. Design Logos and Social Graphics
+Design Logos and Social Graphics for Extra Income

 This is something I started doing when I first started traveling that I never had any idea I would even be good at, and it’s something I continue to do to this day.

 Many brands will hire someone to design logos and social graphics like memes and quote images to share across their social media pages.
 Canva is free – so you can start playing around with it today.

 Write an Ebook

 Create and Sell Courses

 If you have a skill or hobby that someone has ever asked you to teach them, chances are there are thousands of people on the internet googling the same exact thing.
 You can publish a course on Udemy – an online education platform with over 10 million users.

 Life or Business Coaching

 Are you someone people often come to with their problems or do you find yourself giving out life or business advice often?
 There is a large market for life and business coaches, and if you like helping people this might be for you.